-Creating the Future of the Earth with Our Comprehensive Energy Technology
+Creating the Future with Comprehensive Energy Technology

 At the request of the Tokugawa Shogunate Government, a group of Dutch engineers led by Hendrik Hardes started construction of Nagasaki Yotetsusho (predecessor of Nagasaki Shipyard & Machinery Works).

 The foundry was renamed Nagasaki Seitetsusho and the ironworks was opened in March 1861.

 Japan's first power generating turbine (output 500kW) was completed through a technical tie-up with England-based Parsons & Company and installed at the central power station of Mitsubishi Shipyard.

 The first boiler was completed following acquisition of boiler production rights from England-based Nesdrum Boiler Manufacturing Company.

 The works was renamed Nagasaki Shipyard & Machinery Works.

 Machinery Division production facilities modernization (assembly, machinery and boiler shops) was completed.
 Brazil-based CBC Industrias Pesadas S.A. was acquired by the three companies of the Mitsubishi Group (Mitsubishi Heavy Industries, Ltd., Mitsubishi Corporation and Mitsubishi Electric Corporation) and made into the South American boiler production site.